bchavez/RethinkDb.Driver/README.md

   </common>
 ```

-Since we're using `Common.Logging` you can customize the log level and various log adapters for popular logging libraries like **NLog** or **log4net**.
+Since we're using `Common.Logging` you can customize the log level and use log adapters for popular logging libraries like **NLog** or **log4net**.

 #### Log Levels
  * `TRACE` - Logs the AST JSON sent to the server and the JSON response.
  * `DEBUG` - Logs only JSON responses received from the server.

 #### Query Debugging
-You can compare your query sent to the server with a query written in the RethinkDB web-admin console.
+If you're concerned the a C# driver is sending invalid an AST query, you can compare C# AST query sent to the server with the official JavaScript driver in the RethinkDB web-admin console.

 1. Browse to the RethinkDb web-admin console.
 2. Select the RethinkDB **Data Explorer**.